Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên01/07/2024

-The measures are aimed at easing congestion and ensuring safety on the most popular route, the Yoshida trail from Yamanashi Prefecture, used by about 60 percent of climbers to reach Japan's highest peak.
+The measures are aimed at easing congestion and ensuring safety on the most popular route, the Yoshida trail from Yamanashi prefecture, used by about 60% of climbers to reach Japan's highest peak.

-Visitor numbers are capped at 4,000 per day, not including those who book a place at one of the huts along the winding trail leading to the 3,776m summit, where climbers can buy refreshments and spend the night.
+Visitor numbers are limited to 4,000 per day, not including those who book a place at one of the huts along the winding trail leading to the 3,776m summit, where climbers can buy refreshments and spend the night.

 Nhật Bản lần đầu thu phí leo núi Phú Sĩ- Ảnh 1.